congdm/Patchouli-Compiler-archive-branches/README.md

 `PROCEDURE (VAR ptr: INTEGER; tdAdr: INTEGER);`

 See PROCEDURE New in module BaseSys for example implementation.
 Type desc structure is same as in Project Oberon, with each word be 64-bit, instead of 32-bit, and the max level of extension is 7, instead of 3.

+### Debuging facility

+In the tradition of most Oberon compilers, the code outputted by this compiler is accompanied by runtime error checking guard.
+There is no way to remove runtime error checking, so if you want to bypass them, use SYSTEM module or external assembly module.
+In my opinion, running the code without runtime guard is similar to driving car without seatbelt.

+Additionally, there is SYSTEM.INT3 statement (yes, it is the x86 INT3 interrupt) in order to hook in your favourite assembly code debugger (in my case, Visual Studio).
+Sadly, there is no debugging information for external symbolic debugger.
+Not worth the effort and "debugger abusing is considered harmful" after all.